- The Upfit Insider

-Spec the wrong one lift gate, and suddenly your $60,000 truck is sidelined, drivers are pissed, and every stop takes twice as long.
+Spec the wrong lift gate, and suddenly your $60,000 truck is sidelined, drivers are pissed, and every stop takes twice as long.

-What Is a Lift Gate?
+What Is a Box Truck Liftgate?

 Plain English: a liftgate is a hydraulic or electric platform on the back of a box truck (straight truck).
 It raises and lowers cargo so operators don’t break their backs.